shantk786/Audio/README.md

 🚗 Noise (No emergency)

 Traffic Signal Update: If an emergency vehicle is detected:
-A dummy file is created to show that
+An examplefile is created to show that
 The traffic light in its direction turns GREEN.
 All other signals turn RED for 5 seconds before resetting.